Council Tax discounts and exemptions

 The amount of second adult rebate depends on the gross income of the second adult(s).
 The income of the council tax payer is not taken into account.

 When you apply for Council Tax Reduction we will check whether you will be better off claiming Council Tax Reduction or second adult rebate.
 We will award the discount which is most favourable for you.

 You cannot get this rebate if the second adult is your partner or someone paying you rent on a commercial basis.

-To make a claim for a second adult rebate you must login to MyAccount and apply for Housing Benefit.
+To make a claim for a second adult rebate you must login to our online services and apply for Housing Benefit.

 We're carrying out a review of all households within the Luton Council area claiming single person discount on their council tax bill.
 Over 23,000 Council Tax payers in the Council area currently receive a 25% single person discount.

 This exercise is being undertaken by Civica on behalf of the council.
 Our aim is to provide residents with the best possible service during the review by offering clear instructions for completing the forms that should be returned.
 However, sometimes, circumstances may not be so easy to explain.
 To help in these situations, we have included below, the most frequently asked questions that can arise throughout the period of the review.

 Each year we receive lots of applications for single person discount, the council has a duty to ensure that where a discount is awarded there is a genuine entitlement to that discount we are simply verifying that you are still entitled to it.